The Jowo Sambhogakaya Buddha

 The Largest Appliqué Guru Rinpoche Thangka in Southeast Asia

-Standing at 2.3 metres, the Tibetan-style Thousand- Armed Chenrezig rupa is the largest of its kind in Singapore.
+Standing at 2.3 metres, the Tibetan-style Thousand-Armed Chenrezig copper rupa is the largest of its kind in Singapore.
 It is crafted from copper and gilded with mercury gold.
 Thousand-Armed Chenrezig symbolises the Buddhas’ boundless compassion for all sentient beings – his 1,000 arms with an eye on each hand and eleven heads are to seek, reach out and help those in need.

 The rupa at Thekchen Choling was offered by a devotee who felt a special connection with Thousand-Armed Chenrezig.
-She sold off her jewelry collection to raise the funds needed to make the rupa, following deeply felt inspiration she has from Chenrezig.
-It was subsequently consecrated at the temple with the generosity of Sangyum Namdrol Lhamo.
+She sold off her jewellery collection to raise the funds needed to make the rupa, following deeply felt inspiration from Chenrezig.
+It was subsequently consecrated at the temple through the generosity of Sangyum Namdrol Lhamo.

-When Thekchen Choling acquired its current premise from the previous occupants (custodians of a Jigong temple), one of the sacred objects it inherited from them was a Jigong Rupa.
+When Thekchen Choling acquired its current premise from the previous occupants (custodians of a Jigong temple), one of the sacred objects it inherited was a Jigong Rupa.

-This antiqued Maitreya Arhat statue, which is estimated to be about 200 years old, was offered to Singha Rinpoche at Thekchen Choling (Singapore) by a devotee.
+This antique Maitreya Arhat rupa, which is estimated to be about 200 years old, was offered to Singha Rinpoche at Thekchen Choling (Singapore) by a devotee.